Keeping It Simple Italian

 Storing And Reheating

-• Storing Leftovers: To store them, allow them to cool fully then place them in a container or wrapped in aluminum foil and refrigerate.
+• Storing Leftovers: To store them, allow them to cool fully then place them in an air-tight container or wrapped in aluminum foil and refrigerate.

 • To reheat the Italian sausages: Preheat the oven to 350 degrees.
 Place sausages in aluminum foil and wrap tightly.
 Place in the oven for 10-15 minutes or until the sausages are heated all the way through.